Canada

 Charming Almonte - Bold Past and Vibrant Present

-This past weekend, I had a privilege to take a walking tour of the historic heart of Almonte.
+This past weekend, I had the privilege to take a walking tour of the historic heart of Almonte.

 I've been to Almonte a few times before and it always seems inviting no matter the season.
 But this time around, the calm and sunny autumn weather combined with dramatic foliage colours definitely enhanced my prior experience.